sijakret/lit-transition/doc/guide/04-css-transitions.md

   duration?: number
   // css easing options (default: ease-out) ease?: string,
-  // opactiy to fade from and to (default: 0) opacity?: number
+  // opacity to fade from and to (default: 0) opacity?: number
 }